raas-dev/artery/README.md

 #### Static analysis

-You may run [Semgrep](https://github.com/returntocorp/semgrep) manually for the git working copy:
+You may run [Semgrep](https://github.com/returntocorp/semgrep) for the codebase
+manually:

     npm run sa